sagawritescode/ENDTwoPointOPhase1/Assignment5/README.md

 We tried different embeddings (100,300, 400) and hidden layer nodes (50, 100, 150) respectively but the output did not change significantly (less than 1%).
 No training logs were saved for the final model for each combination, but the same numbers were run for the above (the file links can be referred) and this model and we decided to go with the hyperparameters: embedding = 300 and hidden = 100

 __A 5% jump with class balancing via data augmentation__:
 On model diagnosis (explained in later section), it was observed that the model was not predicting positive labels (3 and 4).
 3 was getting predicted at some instances but 4 was absent totally from the predictions.
-Initially, I thought data augmentation could not be a problem as the label 0 has the least frequency in dataset yet the model predicted 0 heavily.
+Initially, we thought data augmentation could not be a problem as the label 0 has the least frequency in dataset yet the model predicted 0 heavily.
 But on doing data augmentation, first by v1 and v2 a 3% and 5% jump in validation accuracy was observed.
-Though the 100% or 80% data augmentation for less frequency classes felt highly illegal, I too have to get maximum marks so decided to go with data augmentation v2 (insane weights for the less frequency class)
+Though the 100% or 80% data augmentation for less frequency classes felt highly illegal, we too have to get maximum marks so decided to go with data augmentation v2 (insane weights for the less frequency class)

 Training logs for final model : [link](https://github.com/sagawritescode/ENDTwoPointOPhase1/blob/main/Assignment5/training%20logs/training%20logs%20final%20model)